hsk81/yeoman-generator-dizmo/README.md

 ### How to ignore .DS_Store files on Mac OS X?

 Such files are device dependent and hence should be ignored *globally* on the developer's device, instead on a per project basis.
 See [How to Remove .DS_Store File from a Git Repo on Mac OS X](https://hints.binaryage.com/how-to-remove-ds-store-files-from-a-git-repo/) for an excellent discussion of the issue.
-Also at GitHub Help, see [ignoring files](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore) to learn about setting up a global ignore list.
+Also see [ignoring files](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore) to learn about setting up a global ignore list.

 ### Security Audits

-The [npm] tool offers the `npm audit` and `npm audit fix` commands, which scan your project for vulnerabilities and automatically install any compatible updates to vulnerable dependencies.
+The [npm] tool offers the `npm audit` and `npm audit fix` commands, which scan your project for vulnerabilities and automatically install any compatible updates for vulnerable dependencies.
 Run `npm help audit` to get an in-depth description about this tool.

 ## Copyright